vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 5. SIDDHĀNTA CANDRIKĀ.
 Noticed in Bühler's catalogue as MS. No. 501.

-(II) KALLAȚA (855 A. D.) What little we know about his person we have already stated while discussing the date of Vasugupta.
+(II) KALLAṭA (855 A. D.) What little we know about his person we have already stated while discussing the date of Vasugupta.
 Here, therefore, we confine ourselves to giving an account of his works only.

 1. SPANDA SARVASVA.
 It is a commentary on the Spanda Kārikā.